alpinejs.nvim icon

 require('alpinejs').setup({

--- buffers to activate Alpine support on; see config.lua for the full
+-- markup buffers to activate Alpine support on; see config.lua for the

--- default list and the language -> filetype-string mapping it assumes
+-- language -> filetype-string mapping this list assumes

 highlight = true, -- enable the :syntax regex fallback path